We invest in people, foster networks, create impact

 Research is at its most effective where people share knowledge, broaden their minds and come together to tackle questions.
 The University of Bonn sees itself as a place of dialogue, both internally within its own structures and externally with local, regional and international partners.

 Our Transdisciplinary Research Areas (TRAs) are home to researchers from a range of disciplines studying issues of global importance, such as sustainability, health, artificial intelligence and societal resilience.
-Our TRAs espouse a research approach that is aligned with complex realities rather than the boundaries between subjects, and this principle also shapes our regional cooperation.
+Our TRAs espouse an approach to research that is aligned with complex realities rather than the boundaries between subjects, and this principle also shapes our regional cooperation.
 The Bonn Research Alliance (BORA) brings the University into a strategic partnership with a number of non-university research organizations including institutes of the Max Planck Society, Helmholtz Association, Fraunhofer-Gesellschaft and Leibniz Association.

-Our international activities are wide-ranging: as part of the NeurotechEU European Universities alliance, we are shaping an integrated research and education space in the neurosciences together with some excellent partners.
+Our international activities are wide-ranging: As part of the NeurotechEU European Universities alliance, we are shaping an integrated research and education space in the neurosciences together with some excellent partners.
 We also enjoy links with prestigious universities and research institutions across the globe through strategic partnerships, which enable bilateral exchanges for students and researchers and allow innovative projects to be developed together.
 In this way, we are consciously strengthening our international networks and, together with our partners, are helping to solve some of the challenges facing the world.

 uni_vl_Uni_210915_01.jpg